isomerpages/gb-assist/pages/solutionrepo/solution1834.md

 #### Description

-Support for Job Redesign under Productivity Solutions Grant (PSG-JR) was developed by Workforce Singapore (WSG) as part of the existing Productivity Solutions Grant (PSG) to complement and drive both their business and workforce transformation by making job redesign easier.

-A panel of pre-approved JR consultants has been appointed to help enterprises redesign work processes, tasks and responsibilities and businesses may approach the following pre-approved JR consultants to engage them for quotations and PSG-JR proposals:
+Aon is a leading global human capital consulting firm offering a broad spectrum of data, analytics and advisory services.
+As part of the PSG-JR program, Aon will work with enterprises to develop and implement job redesign roadmaps to improve productivity, talent attraction and retention; and to transform their workforces for the future.
+Our proprietary database, industry insight, and innovative Human Capital Solutions provide us with content and contextual expertise required to make this initiative a success.

 #### Details of Solution